 We remain committed to our historical roots and support Newton’s Parks, Recreation & Culture Department with our largest individual community grant.
 In 2022, NCP gave over $20,000 to the City of Newton to support such programs as summertime Sunday afternoon concerts, the Fourth of July Celebration and the city-wide Halloween Window Painting as well as provide the operational scaffolding by acting as the Fiscal Sponsor for event organizers and special projects that align with our mission such as Newton Open Studios, PorchFEST, Tonewood and Newton Singers.

-Newton Community Pride is a 501 (c) (3) non-profit organization governed by a 17 member board of directors led by Chair, Gloria Gavris. and staffed by Blair Lesser Sullivan, Executive Director.
+Newton Community Pride is a 501 (c) (3) non-profit organization governed by a 17 member board of directors led by co-chairs, Meryl Kessler & Gloria Gavris, and staffed by Blair Lesser Sullivan, Executive Director.
 Our EIN is 22-2793 743.

 If you’d like to learn more about NCP, please email email@example.com or if you would like to help us continue to provide free community programming to the City of Newton, please make a donation here.